This Is the Army: Plot

-In World War I, song-and-dance man Jerry Jones is drafted into the US Army, where he stages a revue called Yip Yip Yaphank.
-It is a rousing success, but one night during the show orders are received to leave immediately for France: instead of the finale, the troops march up the aisles through the audience, out the theater's main entrance and into a convoy of waiting trucks.
-Among the teary, last-minute goodbyes Jones kisses his newlywed bride Ethel farewell.
+In 1917 New York City, actor and dancer Jerry Jones is drafted into the US Army, where he is encouraged by his superiors at nearby Camp Upton to stage a musical revue for boosting morale.
+The production, Yip Yip Yaphank, which features an all-soldier cast, is a rousing success, but one night orders are received to leave immediately for France; instead of the finale, the troops march up the aisles through the audience, out the theater's main entrance and into a convoy of waiting trucks.
+Among the teary, last-minute goodbyes, Jerry kisses his newlywed bride Ethel farewell.

-In the trenches of France, several of the soldiers in the production are killed or wounded by shrapnel from a German artillery barrage.
-Jones is wounded in the leg and must walk with a cane, ending his career as a dancer.
-Nevertheless, he is resolved to find something useful to do, especially now that he is the father of a son.
-Sgt.
-McGee and Pvt.
-Eddie Dibble, the troop bugler, also survive.
+Overseas, in the trenches of France, several cast members from the production are killed or wounded by shrapnel from a German artillery barrage.
+Jerry is wounded in the leg and is forced to walk with a cane, prematurely ending his career as a dancer.
+Nevertheless, he is resolved to find something useful to do with his life, especially after being informed that he is now the father of a son, and eventually establishes a theatrical agency.
+Eddie Dibble, the troop bugler, is also among the survivors.

-Twenty-five years later World War II is raging in Europe.
-Jerry's son Johnny enlists in the Army shortly after Pearl Harbor.
-He tells his sweetheart Eileen Dibble that they cannot marry until he returns, since he doesn't want to make her a widow.
+Twenty-five years later, World War II is raging in Europe.
+Jerry's son Johnny P. Jones, previously his father's assistant, enlists in the Army shortly after Pearl Harbor.
+He informs his sweetheart, Eddie's daughter, Eileen Dibble, that they cannot marry until he returns, as he has recently visited the family of soldier Blake Nelson, who was killed during the attack, and is unwilling to make her a widow.

-Johnny reluctantly accepts an order to stage another musical, following in his father's footsteps.
-The show goes on tour throughout the United States and eventually plays Washington, D.C., in front of President Roosevelt.
-During the show it is announced that this is the last performance: the soldiers in the production have been ordered back to their combat units.
+Many of the World War I veterans, including Jerry, Eddie and their friend Maxie Twardofsky, visit Camp Upton, discovering that their old instructor, Sergeant McGee, is still training soldiers.
+The older men decide to put on another show, entitled This Is the Army, to raise money for the Army Relief Fund.
+Johnny reluctantly agrees to stage it.
+The show becomes massively popular, goes on tour throughout the United States, and eventually plays in Washington, D.C., in front of President Franklin Delano Roosevelt.
+During the show, it is announced that this is the final performance.
+The soldiers in the production learn that they have been ordered back to their combat units.

-Eileen, who has joined the Red Cross auxiliary, appears backstage.
-During a break in the show she brings a minister and persuades Johnny that they should marry now – which they do, in the alley behind the theater, with their fathers acting as witnesses.
+Having recently joined the Red Cross auxiliary, Eileen appears backstage and confesses to Johnny that she finally understands the risks of marrying a soldier.
+On stage, the former stars of Yip Yip Yaphank perform a song-and-dance number, with Jerry appearing with them despite his injured leg.
+During an intermission in the show she brings a minister and persuades Johnny that they should marry immediately; they proceed to do so in the alley behind the theater, with their fathers acting as witnesses.
+At the end of the show, the men simulate marching off to the front as their fathers did before them.